pfsense/docs/source/releases/2-4-5-new-features-and-changes.rst

 pfSense® software version 2.4.5 contains a variety of bug fixes and maintenance updates.

+.. warning:: **Proceed with caution when upgrading pfSense software while COVID-19 travel restrictions are in effect.**

+   During this time of travel limitations, remote upgrades of pfSense software should be carefully considered, and avoided where possible.
+Travel restrictions may complicate any repair of any issue, including hardware-related issues that render the system unreachable.
+Should these issues require onsite physical access to remedy, repair of the issue may not be possible while travel restrictions related to COVID-19 are in effect.

 .. tip:: For those who have not yet updated to 2.4.4-p3 or 2.4.4, consult the :doc:`previous release notes <index>` and `blog posts for those releases
    <https://www.netgate.com/blog/category.html#releases>`__ to read all